-1: The Mothe-Chandeniers Castle
+1: The Château de la Mothe-Chandeniers

 Site Features

-- State of Disrepair: Collapsed roofs, walls overgrown with vegetation.
+- State of disrepair: Collapsed roofs, walls overgrown with vegetation.

-2: The Lime Factory of Lussac-les-Châteaux
+2: The Lime Works of Lussac-les-Châteaux

 Site Features